-Course overview Professional Dance and Musical Theatre BA (Hons)
+Professional Dance and Musical Theatre BA (Hons) degree Course overview

-Our Professional Dance and Musical Theatre degree prepares you with excellent employment skills needed for the performing arts industry, including musicals (West End and touring), dance companies, television, theatre and education.
+Our Urdang BA (Hons) Professional Dance and Musical Theatre degree is a Triple Threat degree equipping you with skills highly regarded in the performing arts industry, including musicals (West End and touring), dance companies, television, theatre and education.

-The programme provides you with a variety of performance opportunities, including dance productions, musicals and off site showcases.
-This includes the opportunity to take part in the annual Summer Show, full-length public productions of musicals, and an agent/industry showcase.
+As part of your study with us you’ll enjoy a variety of performance opportunities, including dance productions, musicals and off site showcases.
+This includes the opportunity to take part in full-length public productions of musicals, an agent/industry showcase and the annual Summer Show.

 - Train in a professional environment, preparing you for a range of performance-related careers.